 Tip: Index Pages support Index anchor links, but also have this functionality built-into the URL structure.

 A Top link appears at the bottom of the page above the footer on Index Pages.
 Hide this with the Hide Back to Top Link tweak.
-Adjust the color with the Text Color tweak in the Main Content section of the Style Editor.
+Adjust the color with the Text Color tweak in the Main Content section of Site Styles.

 Mixing up types of content heightens the effect of the parallax scrolling on banners.
 The Alex demo uses Text Blocks and Gallery Blocks to break up the page, and ends with two stacked banner images for a final flourish: